 It is estimated that 5% of women will develop mild symptoms of OHSS in IVF treatment, while the incidence of severe OHSS is less than 1%.
 Common symptoms include: pain, vomiting, nausea, diarrhea, abdominal distension, etc.

-FAQs from users: 'Which symptoms can be considered "bad" signs after embryo transfer?', 'What are the most common symptoms after embryo transfer with donor eggs?', 'Is it normal to notice flu-like symptoms after embryo transfer?', 'I have zero symptoms but got a BFP, is that normal?', 'When should I take a pregnancy test after a donor-egg embryo transfer?', 'How likely am I to have OHSS symptoms after embryo transfer?', 'I'm feeling thrush symptoms after embryo transfer, what is the cause?' and 'What are the common symptoms after embryo transfer if you get pregnant with twins?'.
+FAQs from users: 'What symptoms can you have after the embryo transfer?', 'Should I be worried if I have no pregnancy symptoms after embryo transfer?', 'Is a cannula reinserted to absorb fluid from the uterus after embryo transfer?', 'Which symptoms can be considered "bad" signs after embryo transfer?', 'What can pink discharge after embryo transfer indicate?', 'Will I have the same symptoms after an embryo transfer from ovodonation?', 'Can I take a painkiller if I have a headache or abdominal pain?', 'How likely am I to have OHSS symptoms after embryo transfer?', 'What happens after an embryo transfer?' and 'What are the common symptoms after embryo transfer if you get pregnant with twins?'.

 More information about Michelle Lorraine Embleton